 Dear Advocate Shamila Batohi,

-SUSPICIOUS RHINO POACHING AND RELATED HUMAN RIGHTS CRIMINAL MATTERS IN KWAZULU NATAL, SOUTH AFRICA
+SUSPICIOUS RHINO POACHING INCIDENTS AND ALLEGED RELATED HUMAN RIGHTS VIOLATIONS IN KWAZULU NATAL, SOUTH AFRICA

 Our country has suffered through a tumultuous decade where many state run institutions have been compromised and have therefore, not been able to operate effectively.

 Most notably our crime prevention services and the prosecuting authorities have been severely compromised.